David Kynaston: Career and research

-Kynaston became a Visiting Professor at Kingston University in 2001.
+Kynaston became a visiting professor at Kingston University in 2001.
+He was elected a Fellow of the Royal Society of Literature in 2010.

 Tales of a New Jerusalem

 In 2007 Kynaston published Austerity Britain, 1945–1951 to much acclaim.
 The title consists of two books that together make the first volume in a projected series of six entitled Tales of a New Jerusalem.
 In this series Kynaston intends to chronicle the history of Great Britain from the end of World War II to the ascension of Margaret Thatcher in 1979.
 Austerity Britain was named "Book of the Decade" by The Sunday Times.

 Family Britain (2010) is the second volume in the series, and was also released as two books.
 It covers the period from 1951 to the Suez crisis of 1956.
 The volume was serialised on BBC Radio 4 as its Book of the Week for 23 November 2009, read by Dominic West.

-The third volume, Modernity Britain, covering the years 1957–59, was published in June 2013.
+The third volume, Modernity Britain, covering the years 1957–62, was published as two books in June 2013 and 2014.

+The first book of the fourth volume, A Northern Wind, covering the years 1962–65, was published in September 2023.